 My epidural dose had been bumped up significantly so I could no longer feel the contractions.
 I was signaled as they came.
 I pushed with all my might.
 This was repeated 3-4 times and then I felt a big weight leave my tummy in a whoosh.
 And there he was: a bundle of flesh, blood, eyes and nose – my nose – crying with the earnest complains only a seconds old human can have.
 My baby.
 Till then I had never really paid attention to a newborn baby’s cries, how they were so loud and yet so purry.
 I immediately looked at Nizar and we both simultaneously burst into tears of relief and wonder.
 We had done it.
 We were proud parents to a bloody bundle of joy.
 We crumbled under the power of that realization.

 Nizar did not have the chance to cut the cord as baby was whisked away for examination.
 I kept looking out for him but he was hidden behind an army of doctors.
 Finally as he was handed over to Nizar, the fatherly joy I witnessed on his face made our parenthood status official in my head.
 I could not wait for our group embrace but I wasn’t in a state to mete out hugs.
 Things were clearly happening to me behind the blue veil.
 I was told that I have had an episiotomy.
-It was not ideal but still better than a Caesarean.
-Again, I did not understand what it meant until I made a trip to the loo later that day.
+I did not understand what it meant until I made a trip to the loo later that day.
 I’ll reserve that story for another time.

 At long last my baby was deposited on my chest and we were wheeled back to our room for skin to skin and our first feed.
 It was a blur of heightened emotions, exhaustion triumphed by exhilaration.
 The assisted forceps delivery had left scars on my baby’s sweet face but no one cared.
 He was alive, with all ten fingers and toes.
 He was perfect.